TriticeaeToolbox/BrAPI.R/README.md

 ### Breedbase Databases

 If you're connecting to a breedbase database, you can use the BrAPI Connection's `login(username, password)` function to get an authorization token that will be used in all future requests for that connection.
+Alternatively, you can use the `login()` function without the username and password and you will be prompted to enter your username and password when the function is called.

 The `login()` function will send a `POST` request to the the `/token` endpoint with your username and password to retrieve and save a new authorization token.